Flux Pavilion

-Joshua Kiekegaard Grant Steele (born 15 January 1989), known professionally as Flux Pavilion, is an English EDM producer, DJ, singer-songwriter and label owner.
+Joshua Kierkegaard Grant Steele (born 15 January 1989), known professionally as Flux Pavilion, is an English EDM producer, DJ, singer-songwriter and label owner.
 He started performing in 2008.

 Flux Pavilion has headlined three US tours, two UK tours, and several festival DJ sets, including Glastonbury, Reading, Coachella, and EDC Vegas.
 He has performed live with Example, Foreign Beggars and Chiddy Bang.
 Flux Pavilion says he draws inspiration from The Prodigy and Rusko.

 Career

 2009–2010

 Steele and his childhood friend, Doctor P, co-founded Circus Records in 2009 backed by D&B pioneer DJ Swan-E and Earl Falconer of UB40.
-He released Lines In Wax in 2010 with the song "I Can't Stop" which would find various adaptations in pop culture.
+He released Lines In Wax in 2010 with the song "I Can't Stop", which would find various adaptations in pop culture.
 Chiddy Bang recorded a freestyle to the song, appearing on his Peanut Butter and Swelly mixtape.
 The track "Who Gon Stop Me" by Jay-Z and Kanye West on their collaborative album Watch the Throne samples the track.
-"I Can't Stop" was used in the viral Kony 2012 campaign, the video game SSX, the trailer for the 2013 film Rush, and the 2013 film The Great Gatsby.
+"I Can't Stop" was used in the viral Kony 2012 campaign, the video game SSX, and the trailer for the 2013 film Rush.